Velocidex/velociraptor-docs/content/vql_reference/misc/artifact_set_metadata/_index.md

 ----|-------------|-----
 name|The Artifact to update|string (required)
-hidden|Set to true make the artifact hidden in the GUI, false to make it visible again.|bool
+hidden|Set to true make the artifact hidden in the GUI, false to make it visible again.|bool basic|Set to true make the artifact a 'basic' artifact.
+This allows users with the COLLECT_BASIC permission able to collect it.|bool

 Required Permissions:
 <i class="linkcolour label pull-right label-success">ARTIFACT_WRITER</i>